Kiwi-ux/ELK-Stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-playbook.yml file to /etc/ansible/files/.
+- Copy the playbooks to the Ansible control node. (install-elk.yml, filebeat-playbook.yml, metricbeat-playbook.yml)
 - Update the /etc/ansible/hosts file to include the private IP address of the ELK server in the Kibana and Elasticsearch sections of the config file.
-- Run the playbook, and navigate to the Filebeat installation page on the ELK server GUI to check that the installation worked as expected.
+- Run the playbooks, and navigate to the ELK server GUI to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+* Which file is the playbook?
+Where do you copy it?
 	* The file is called filebeat-playbook.yml.
 It is copied from /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+* Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 	* The /etc/ansible/hosts file is updated with two groups: [webservers] and [elkservers], and list under each the IP address of the machine you want updated.
 Then, to install ELK, the install-elk.yml file is updated to indicate the host group name you just created within the hosts file.
 Similarly, the filebeat-playbook.yml is updated with the group name you created in the hosts file.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?
 	* http://[Elk_VM_Public_IP]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._